Poli93/iLike/README.md

-# iLike
+# iLike (WIP)
-personal like counter for players in WoW Classic
+personal like counter for players in WoW Classic, made for Catdog-CrusaderStrike
-WIP